Skeleton bay, Namibia: on the bucket list of many surfers

 A wave looming in the desert

 After 22 hours of driving, it finally appears, the legendary spot.
 The stoke is real.
 Time to find out why the wave is called an extremely challenging one.
-Video launching soon!
+Check the full video!